ccjmne/blog/content/ramblings/the-dry-hoax.md

 transmutes into a **tenet of your newly, tacitly established [cargo cult](https://en.wikipedia.org/wiki/Cargo_cult)**.

-{% punchline() %} Not everything, everybody, every time, everywhere, demands the conception and curation of a uniform abstraction. {% end %}
+Not everything, everybody, every time, everywhere, demands the conception and curation of a uniform abstraction.

 Having a few of your purportedly autonomous, vaguely[^manifesto-agile] ["Agile"](https://en.wikipedia.org/wiki/Agile_software_development) teams